trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 # What is the main IRC channel for your organization?

 \#sympy in Freenode

-# Add a Comment (optional):

 # Does your organization have an application template you would like to see students use?
 If so, please provide it now.
 Please note that it is a very good idea to ask students to provide you with their contact information as part of your template.
-Their contact details will not be shared with you automatically via the GSoC 2010 site.
+Their contact details will not be shared with you automatically via the GSoC 2011 site.

 Please see http://wiki.sympy.org/wiki/GSoC2010_Application_Template